yth_glm fits a generalized linear model suggested by James D. Hamilton as a better alternative to the Hodrick-Prescott Filter.

 h

 An integer, defining the lookahead period.
 Defaults to h = 8, suggested by Hamilton.
 The default assumes economic data of quarterly periodicity with a lookahead period of 2 years.
-This function is not limited by the default parameter, and Econometricians may change it as required.
+This function is not limited by the default parameter, and econometricians may change it as required.

 p